About Us

 Our History

-We are open five days a week, we hire rooms for functions and meetings after hours and provide learning and connection opportunities for all members of our community.
+Today, we are open five days a week, hire rooms for functions and meetings, and offer a wide range of learning and connection opportunities for people of all ages in our community.

 Committee of Governance

-The House is led by a community Committee of Governance, currently, eight members are made up of interested and skilled community members.
-We are always looking for new members to join our committee.
+The House is guided by a Committee of Governance made up of dedicated, skilled community members.
+We’re always looking for people who are passionate about their community to join the committee and help shape new ideas and initiatives.

-If you are interested the House Manager can give you an overview of what’s involved and put you in touch with our President.
+If you're interested in getting involved, our House Manager can provide an overview of what’s involved and connect you with our Committee President.
+We’d love to hear from you.

 Funding

-The House receives core funding through the Department of Families, Fairness and Housing Neighbourhood House Coordination funding.
-Our work is also supported through donations, room booking fees, grants and other community contributions, which help us continue to deliver programs and services for our community.
+The House receives core funding from the Department of Families, Fairness and Housing through Neighbourhood House Coordination Program funding.
+We are also supported by donations, room booking fees, grants and other community contributions, all of which help us continue to deliver programs and services for our community.

-Supporting and strengthening local community groups is an important part of what we do.
-Many community groups call the House home, using our spaces to meet, connect, and grow.
+Supporting and strengthening local community groups is central to what we do.
+Many groups call the House home, using our spaces to meet, connect and grow — made possible through the support we receive.

 Get Involved

-Become a member and support Woodend Neighbourhood House to support our community.
-The house is an important place for locals to make connections.
+Become a member and help support the Woodend Neighbourhood House as we work to strengthen our community.
+The House is an important place for locals to connect, learn and get involved.

-The House is a member-driven organisation, just like any other small incorporated association, and has a small membership fee that delivers benefits to members such as Wi-Fi access at the House and access to our free activities.
-We want your input; by becoming a member it also gives you the opportunity to contribute to the direction of the house!
+As a member‑driven organisation, we rely on our community just like any small incorporated association.
+Membership includes a small annual fee and provides benefits such as Wi‑Fi access at the House and entry to our free activities.